FelixAugenstein/cloud-pak-for-data-tutorial-part-iii/README.md

 The first 4 parts of this tutorial are based on the [Learning path: Getting started with Watson Studio](https://developer.ibm.com/series/learning-path-watson-studio/).

+<h4>1) CRISP-DM</h4>
+The **CR**oss **I**n dustry **S**tandard **P**rocess for **D**ata **M**ining is a model to display the cycle of a data science project.
+It consists of six phases:
+1. Business Understanding - What does the business need?
+2. Data Understanding - What data do we have and how is it made up of?
+3. Data Preparation - How can we structure the data for the modeling?
+4. Modeling - Which modeling techniques could apply?
+5. Evaluation - Which model is the most accurate?
+6. Deployment - How to implement the model?

+In this tutorial we have a business understanding provided (predict churns) and the SPSS Modeler Flow covers the Data understanding and preparation as well as the Modeling and Evaluation.

 ## Create model flow

 To create an initial machine learning flow: